 Most colleges and universities offer students on-campus housing; however, some are only able to guarantee this housing for freshman year or for freshman and sophomore years.
 Figure out what’s offered by your child’s school, so you can prepare for the coming years.

 You should also find out about dining options.
-Most schools offer meal plans, so your child can simply swipe their ID card in the dining hall to get their breakfast, lunch, dinner or snack.
+Most schools offer meal plans, so your child can simply swipe their ID card in the dining hall to get breakfast, lunch, dinner or a snack.
 Figure out how many swipes your child will need—some of the more expensive meal plans offer way more swipes than your child will need for a semester.

 If your child has any disabilities or special needs, now is a good time to let the school know, so proper arrangements can be made.
 These days, most schools have excellent resources for students with physical disabilities, who need mental health counseling, or who speak English as a second language.